PasanRamyanath/QuantumPrint/README.md

 - A valid license is required to use the application.
 - Open “License Information” or “Change License Key” from the tray menu to manage activation.
 - The activation dialog shows your Hardware ID and lets you paste a license key.
-- License key format (for reference): `IMPJR-XXXXXXXX-YYMMDD-XXXXXX` where the components encode prefix, hardware hash, expiration date, and checksum.
 - The Hardware ID derives from machine and network interface data.
 This is used locally for validation and not transmitted by the app.

 ## Packaging / Deployment